-You can switch off inheritance of source directories using an INHERIT::SRC declaration.
+You can switch off inheritance of source files using an INHERIT::SRC declaration.
 This declaration can be suffixed with the name of a sub-package.
 In such case, the declaration applies only to the inheritance of the sub-package.
-Otherwise, it applies to all source directories.
+Otherwise, it applies globally.
 For example:

-'''

-\# Switch off inheritance of source directories in the "gen" sub-package inherit::src::gen 0
+Switch off inheritance of source files in the "gen" sub-package inherit::src::gen false

-'''